rodlie/natron-plugins/GLSL/Color/AFX_Grade_GL/README.md

 Based off the Nuke grade node.

 ### INPUTS
 * Source : Connect the image you want to apply the effect onto.
-(RGB)
+(RGBA)
 * Mask : Connect an image to apply the effect in a specific portion of the image.
 (A)

 ### HOW TO USE IT